• Start Here!

 Suitability for finding a job or start a business

-The three cities have a different economy; thus your choice is related to what kind of job (or business) you’re looking for.
-If you want to teach (either at the university or on a private English school), then Beijing may offer more opportunities to you.
+The three cities have a different economies; thus your choice is related to what kind of job (or business) you’re looking for.
+If you want to teach (either at the university or at a private English school), then Beijing may offer more opportunities to you.

-If you’re looking for a job I suggest you to start from our free job search engine.
+If you’re looking for a job I suggest you start with our free job search engine.

 This means that the best cities to start a business in China aren’t anymore Hong Kong or Shanghai, while less known cities such a Chengdu, Kunming or Changsha.